What is the Cost of Inflation Index (CII) from FY 2001-02 to FY 2022-23 in India?

 (The above example uses the CII Number for 2019-20 which is 289.
 The latest rate for CII 2022-23 is 331 now).

 To sum it up as a reminder, the CII number is used to compute the inflation-adjusted purchase cost of an asset in order to calculate LTCG on it when it is sold.
 This reduces the tax as the adjusted cost (which is higher) and not the actual cost is taken to calculate the capital gains.

-This CII number is important as it will be used to compute inflation-adjusted long-term capital gains (LTCG) on assets such as house, gold, debt mutual funds (MF) etc. And it goes without saying that you can use CII number to calculate inflation-adjusted cost only for those assets where inflation-adjusted (indexation benefit) is allowed.
+This CII number is important as it will be used to compute inflation-adjusted long-term capital gains (LTCG) on assets such as houses, gold, debt mutual funds (MF) etc. And it goes without saying that you can use the CII number to calculate inflation-adjusted cost only for those assets where inflation-adjusted (indexation benefit) is allowed.
 For example – the LTCG arising from equity shares and equity mutual funds is not eligible for indexation benefit.

 Let’s take another example of the use of Indexation for adjusting the Cost Price of another asset which is favourite of millions of Indians: Real Estate.

 Suppose you like to invest in real estate and purchased a house in 2008-09 for Rs 25 lakh.
 And since you were making good profits on this investment, you sold it in FY 2018-19 for Rs 52 lakh.

 The inflation-adjusted cost and LTCG on it will be calculated as follows: